Immigration Glossary

 Petitioner

-• Petitioner is the person or organization filing a formal request or petition in behalf of an alien beneficiary.
-For more information about petitioner and beneficiary in immigration petitions, please click http://www.hooyou.com/ip/index.html.
-For more information about petitioner and beneficiary in H-1B petition, please click http://www.hooyou.com/h-1b/index.html.
+The petitioner is the person or organization filing a formal request or petition on behalf of an alien beneficiary.
+For more information about the petitioner and beneficiary in immigration petition, please click Immigration Petition.
+For more information about the petitioner and beneficiary for H-1B petitions, please click H-1B Visa

 Port of Entry

-• Any location in the United States or its territories that is designated as a point of entry for aliens and U.S. citizens.
-All district and files control offices are also considered ports, since they become locations of entry for aliens adjusting to immigrant status.
+Any location in the United States or its territories that is designated as a point of entry for aliens and U.S. citizens.
+All district and file control offices are also considered ports, since they become locations of entry for aliens adjusting to immigrant status.

 Portability Rule